Our Services

 Published on: 5/6/2026

-Z-drugs such as Lunesta, Ambien and Sonata can sometimes trigger parasomnias like sleepwalking, sleep eating or even sleep driving that put you and others at risk.
-That is why your doctor routinely asks about any unusual nighttime behaviors before prescribing or refilling these medications.
+Z-drugs like Lunesta, Ambien, and Sonata are effective sleep aids, but they can sometimes trigger complex parasomnias, including sleepwalking, sleep eating, and even sleep driving—behaviors that pose serious risks to you and those around you.
+This is why doctors routinely screen for unusual nighttime behaviors before prescribing or refilling these medications.

 "Parasomnia" is the medical term for abnormal actions or experiences that happen during transitions between sleep and wakefulness.
 While many parasomnias (like sleep talking) are harmless, some can pose serious dangers: